 From my journalist and ex-journalist friends, I solicit further rules, for which — observing one of the Rules — you’ll get proper credit.
-If we can crowdsource this, we might be able to help confused readers and viewers of the distant future revive our craft.

-Herewith is the Reader’s Guide to Journalists, a continuing series:
+Herewith, the Reader’s Guide to Journalists:

 Rule No. 1: People we dislike give “rambling” statements and answers; people we like give “wide-ranging” or “comprehensive” statements and answers.

 Rule No. 2: We like to use unnecessarily long, seemingly formal versions of common words so our stories sound more important.
 People always “attempt” to do something; they never “try” to do it.
 And they always “receive” something; they never “get” it.
 In this, we are much like police officers (“The subject proceeded on foot …”).

 Rule No. 3: People we like decline to comment; people we dislike refuse to comment.

 Rule No. 4: We hate to use the word “that,” even when it is needed to make a sentence clear.
 This is because we were told that it was bad by a journalism school professor who last wrote a story back when “that” counted as four extra characters in the telegraph bill.